Torpedo (Marvel Comics)

 Torpedo is the name of five fictional characters appearing in American comic books published by Marvel Comics.

 Creation

-Co-creator Marv Wolfman recalled the characters creation stating:
+Co-creator Marv Wolfman recalled the character's creation stating:

-"King of the Rocket Men was a movie serial back in the 1940s.
+King of the Rocket Men was a movie serial back in the 1940s.
 The lead character, Commando Cody, went on to more movies/TV.
 I really liked Cody and yes, he inspired Torpedo, but only in the fact that Torpedo wore the rocket pack as did Cody.
-Other than that, we went off in different directions."
+Other than that, we went off in different directions.

 Publication history

 A separate character called the Torpedo was not related to subsequent versions and debuted in a one-shot story in Daredevil #59 (Dec 1969).

 The second version debuted wearing the Torpedo suit that was to become a feature for successive characters, but also only appeared in one story in Daredevil #126 (Oct.
 1975).
 The third version, Brock Jones, appeared in Daredevil #126, #127 (Nov.
 1975) and #134 (June 1976) and then starred in a storyline in Marvel Premiere #39-40 (Dec.
 1977 – Feb.
 1978).
 After a guest appearance in Defenders #62–64 (Aug. – Oct.
 1978) plot threads from the Marvel Premiere story were resolved in Rom #21–22 (Aug. – Sept.
 1981).
 After appearing sporadically in the title, the character was killed in Rom #50 (Jan.
 1984).

 The battlesuit reappeared in New Warriors #28 (Oct.
 1992), now shared between two characters under the alias of Turbo.